 Why do my gums bleed when I brush my teeth?

-As gum disease progresses, bacteria spread throughout the gum line, forming deep periodontal pockets.
+If your gums frequently bleed while you are brushing or flossing your teeth, it may indicate the presence of gum disease.
+As gum disease progresses, bacteria spreads throughout the gum line and forms deep periodontal pockets.
 These pockets cause the gum line to pull from the surface of teeth.
 Gums become irritated, inflamed, and sensitive to the touch.
-Brushing and flossing can agitate the already sensitive, inflamed gum tissue causing them to bleed.

-Bleeding Gums in Claremont, CA
+Bleeding Gums Treatments in Claremont, CA

 Patients with gum disease are more prone to: